learn-co-curriculum/node-modules-core/README.md

 ## path

-We all want to develop application that work across platform with minimal or no code modifications, because then we gain a broader user base and flexibility.
-Node work out of the box with Unix, Linux, Mac OS X and Windows systems.
+We all want to develop applications that work across platform with minimal or no code modifications, because then we gain a broader user base and flexibility.
+Node works out of the box with Unix, Linux, Mac OS X and Windows systems.

 But what would happen if I run a code with a Unix-like path on a Windows machine?